mridulrb/Predict-loan-eligibility-using-IBM-Watson-Studio/loan-eligibility.md

 test['LoanAmount'].fillna(train['LoanAmount'].median(), inplace=True)
 ```
 ## Outlier Treatment
-As we saw earlier in univariate analysis, LoanAmount contains outliers so we have to treat them as the presence of outliers affects the distribution of the data.
+As we saw earlier in univariate analysis, the ```LoanAmount``` contains outliers.
+So we have to treat them as if the presence of outliers affects the distribution of the data.

 Let's examine what can happen to a data set with outliers.

 For the sample data set:
 1,1,2,2,2,2,3,3,3,4,4

-We find the following: mean, median, mode, and standard deviation
+We find the following: **mean**, **median**, **mode**, and **standard deviation**

-Mean = 2.58
+* Mean = 2.58
-Median = 2.5
+* Median = 2.5
-Mode=2
+* Mode=2
-Standard Deviation = 1.08
+* Standard Deviation = 1.08

 If we add an outlier to the data set:
 1,1,2,2,2,2,3,3,3,4,4,400

 The new values of our statistics are:

-Mean = 35.38
+* Mean = 35.38
-Median = 2.5
+* Median = 2.5
-Mode=2
+* Mode=2
-Standard Deviation = 114.74
+* Standard Deviation = 114.74

-It can be seen that having outliers often has a significant effect on the mean and standard deviation and hence affecting the distribution.
-We must take steps to remove outliers from our data sets.
+We can see that having outliers often has a significant effect on the mean and standard deviation which affects the distribution.
+We should therefore remove outliers from our data sets.

-Due to these outliers bulk of the data in the loan amount is at the left and the right tail is longer.
+Because of these outliers, the bulk of the data in the loan amount is at the left and the right tail is longer.
 This is called right skewness.

-One way to remove the skewness is by doing the log transformation.
+One way to remove the skewness is by doing a log transformation.
 As we take the log transformation, it does not affect the smaller values much but reduces the larger values.
 So, we get a distribution similar to normal distribution.

 Let's visualize the effect of log transformation.
 We will do similar changes to the test file simultaneously.
 ```
 train['LoanAmount_log']=np.log(train['LoanAmount'])